EvanoriMemoria/reincarnation-origins-limited-icarus/README.md

 This mod adds a stamina bar to icarus wings.
+Currently non-functional, I'm not sure how to check if the player is wearing icarus wings.